thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-admin/Readme.md

 The source code for the project is licensed under the MIT license, which you can find in the [License.md](License.md) file.

 ## Contact

-If you have more questions or need further insights please feel free to connect with us at DL : Infosys Responsible AI
+If you have more questions or need further insights, feel free to Connect with us @ infosysraitoolkit@infosys.com

-Mailid: Infosysraitoolkit@infosys.com
+## List of deprecated endpoints

-### Known Issue:
+1. /rai/admin/uploadFile
-Below mentioned endpoints will not work in the current release
+2. /rai/admin/getFiles
-1. RAG-setCache/api/v1/rai/admin/setCache
+3. /rai/admin/setCache
-2. RAG-getEmbedings	/api/v1/rai/admin/getEmbedings
+4. /rai/admin/getEmbedings
-3. RAG-clearEmbedings	/api/v1/rai/admin/clearEmbedings
+5. /rai/admin/clearEmbedings
-4. RAG-deleteFile	/api/v1/rai/admin/deleteFile
+6. /rai/admin/deleteFile